locborgtus/xcountry-roadtrip-2023/docs/README.md

 * While EV camping in Thunder Bay, ON, a thunderstorm passed overnight.
 There was lightning and thunder every 15 seconds for 30 minutes that lit up the night sky while rain poured on the car.
 * In Winnipeg, we stumbled on a cool downtown festival with music, food, and drinks

 In large cities such as NYC and DC, we used public transit instead of driving.
 Driving and parking in a city is slow and frustrating, and public transit works much better for urban exploration.
-We would find a public transit parking with L2 charging, park, then hop onto the transit and sightsee for the day.
+We would find a public transit parking with L2 charging, then hop onto the transit and sightsee for the day.
 When we returned to the car, it would gain a significant charge.
 In NYC, for example, we park the EV in a Jersey City commuter train station with a L2 charger.
 When we returned, the car gained a 50% charge.

 ## Final Thoughts: The great American road trip is viable and fun in an EV, and how father and son learned more about each other